ScreamingHawk/milkytaste-website/README.md

 This is a website for products and services available by MilkyTaste.

-This website is available at [https://milkytaste.xyz](https://milkytaste.xyz) and deployed on IPFS.
+This website is available at [https://milkytaste.xyz](https://milkytaste.xyz).

 ## Credits